 Elite or elitist?
 Lessons for colleges from selective high schools

-An in-depth report on the state of specialized high schools across the nation. reformers might do better instead to look to Chicago’s use of area-based geographical tiers.
-One advantage of this system is that it retains the high-stakes entrance examination but takes inequality into account by having students with similar backgrounds compete against each other…
+NYC specialized high schools are the only “one-exam-only” admissions in the nation reformers might do better instead to look to Chicago’s use of area-based geographical tiers.
+One advantage of this system is that it retains the high-stakes entrance examination but takes inequality into account by having students with similar backgrounds compete against each other rather than pooling students from all backgrounds into one group.

 -